galaxyproject/galaxy-hub/content/projects/vgp/index.md

 -----

-All initial data, intermediate datasets, and final assembles are available form the [GenomeArk](https://vgp.github.io/genomeark/) platform.
+All initial data, intermediate datasets, and final assembles are available from the [GenomeArk](https://vgp.github.io/genomeark/) platform.
 Galaxy has integrated the Genome Ark server as a remote data repository on all public servers.

 <a href="https://vgp.github.io/genomeark/" class="btn btn-primary" target="_blank">Explore GenomeArk</a>